grinnell-cs/csc151-images/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-151-01 2024Sp] Whoops!
+(Tuesday, 2024-02-27)

+Dear list makers and manipulators,

+Apologies!
+I forgot to update the date in my "send mail" script, so you likely received email that said "2023Fa" instead of "2024Sp".
+I apologize for any confusion.

+See you Wednesday!

+-- SamR

 ## [CSC-151-01 2024Sp] Grade Reports Forthoming (Tuesday, 2024-02-27)

 Dear Shape Shifters,